transparency Open Data Tools and Information

-There are a number of database tools covering a wide variety of subject matter that are available to taxpayers through the Texas Comptroller of Public Accounts website.
-Browse the listings below for tools that can help you research taxable entities and tax policy, access purchasing information, view Texas demographic information, recover unclaimed property, find a job and more.
+There are a number of database tools covering a wide variety of subject matters that are available to taxpayers through the Texas Comptroller of Public Accounts website.
+Browse the listings below for tools that can help you research taxable entities and tax policy, access purchasing information, view Texas demographic information, recover unclaimed property, review local election information and more.

-The Centralized Master Bidders List is a master database used by State of Texas purchasing entities to develop a mailing list for vendors to receive bids based on the products or services they can provide to the State of Texas.
-Manufacturers, suppliers and other vendors wishing to furnish materials, equipment, supplies and services to the state, must register for the CMBL to receive bidding opportunities.
+The CMBL is a master database used by state of Texas purchasing entities to develop a mailing list for vendors to receive bids based on the products or services they can provide to the state of Texas.
+Manufacturers, suppliers and other vendors wishing to furnish materials, equipment, supplies and services to the state must register for the CMBL to receive bidding opportunities.
 Use this database to search for CMBL vendors.

 Use the Certificate of Account Status search to determine whether a taxable entity doing business in Texas is in good standing with its franchise tax reports and payments.
 A Certificate of Account Status may be required in order to conduct real estate or financial transactions.
 You will be able to print a certificate from this site.

-The Crude Oil and Natural Gas Web Inquiry system displays public information about drilling permit numbers, lease names and numbers, approved legislative exemptions, taxpayer names, numbers and addresses and other useful links.
-Additionally, the taxpayer may utilize this system to access their own account to see their detailed data, report totals, report errors, data changes, outstanding liability and credit balances, payments received, money transferred and credit interest earned and refunds issued.
+The Crude Oil and Natural Gas Web Inquiry system displays public information about drilling permit numbers, lease names and numbers, approved legislative exemptions, taxpayer names, numbers and addresses, and other useful links.
+Additionally, taxpayers may utilize this system to access their own account and to see detailed data, report totals, report errors, data changes, outstanding liability and credit balances, payments received, money transferred and credit interest earned, and refunds issued.